Commercial Vehicles In 2024: Steering Through Growth Challenges

 Geopolitical Tensions, Sustainability Demands, and Digital Shifts Shape the Road Ahead

-SAN ANTONIO, Aug.
-6, 2024 /PRNewswire/ -- This year, the commercial vehicles sector - light, medium, and heavy – is grappling with unprecedented growth barriers.
+SAN ANTONIO, 6th August 2024 – This year, the commercial vehicles sector – light, medium, and heavy – is grappling with unprecedented growth barriers.
 Geopolitical conflicts are disrupting supply chains and creating widespread uncertainty.
 Meanwhile, the rise of sustainability as a megatrend is ushering in stringent emission norms and regulatory hurdles.

 Customer preferences are rapidly shifting towards digital technologies and safety, prompting original equipment manufacturers (OEMs) to heavily invest in platformisation and risk mitigation.
 At the same time, the global economy remains precariously balanced, with slower growth anticipated this year despite the industry's long-term lucrative potential.